jonaslsaa/feide-provider-next-auth/README.md

-# FEIDE Provider for NextAuth (now Auth.js)
+# Feide Provider for NextAuth (now Auth.js)

-Customizable Feide Provider for NextAuth for support for custom scopes and claims.
+Customizable [Feide](https://www.feide.no/) Provider for NextAuth for support for custom scopes and claims.

 ## Installation

+Install the provider from [npm](https://www.npmjs.com/package/feide-provider-next-auth).

 ```bash
 npm install feide-provider-next-auth